shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ![](media/contact-selection.png)

-The contact name is show in the middle of the screen, e.g. “TG 505 TS2” and the TalkGroup or PC number is shown in smaller text at the bottom of the screen.
+The contact name is shown in the middle of the screen, e.g. “TG 505 TS2” and the TalkGroup or PC number is shown in smaller text at the bottom of the screen.

-Press the **Up arrow** or **Dow narrow **to cycle through the list of Digital Contacts
+Press the **Up arrow** or **Down arrow **to cycle through the list of Digital Contacts

 Press **Green** to select or **Red** to cancel.